 What is Pesarattu?

 At first glance, the name pesarattu sounds quite exotic, which, in fact, it is.
 In Telugu, pesarattu literally means a “moong dal dosa,” which is a South Indian crepe made of rice and mung beans.
 The food has a reputation of a healthy and effective fat burner due to it being rich in protein (11).
 The component that spices pesarattu up and makes it a great option for those who want to lose weight is mung beans.
 These are very nutritious legumes and a vegetarian-friendly source of protein.
-Mung beans include all the essential amino acids, which are vital for body protein synthesis (4, 6).
+Mung beans include many of the essential amino acids, which are vital for body protein synthesis (4, 6).
 In addition, the legumes are high in vitamins, especially vitamin C that helps people prevent stress, cold, cardiovascular diseases, and cancers (7).
 Overall, adding mung beans to your dosa can both benefit your wellbeing and assist you in weight loss.

 Pesarattu and Weight Loss

 The primary reason why pesarattu makes a top-notch weight-loss-friendly food is a great deal of protein in it.
 In fact, a cup of mung beans contains fiber that may help reduce the levels of LDL (“bad” cholesterol) and about 50 grams of protein (11).

 Protein is said to curb appetite and contribute to the feeling of satiety.
 Therefore, after a high-protein meal, a person will be able to spend more time without eating (1).
 As a result, increasing the protein intake enables a person to cut down on the number of calories they consume, contributing to the weight loss (10).
 High-protein diets provide ample building blocks for the human musculoskeletal system and lean body tissue, which help regulate energy expenditure.
 By preserving lean body mass, protein prevents drastic reduction in the energy expenditure, which is crucial for those who want to stay physically active (9).